 The answer is workmats or work cards.

-Using laminated work cards and workmats lets students stamp or put playdough right on top of the guide so they can stay focused.
+By using laminated work cards and workmats – we can let students stamp or put playdough right on top of the guide so they can stay focused.

 I created five different activities for students to use while at the playdough word work center.
 You can have them too!